Where to buy the Xbox series X: Restock updates from Currys, Argos and more

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Xbox series X stock - live: Very restock is available now – how to get the console
+Xbox series x stock - live: Where to get Microsoft’s console in the UK today

-Follow along for instant stock tracking news from Currys, Amazon, Argos, Smyths and more
+Follow along for instant stock tracking news from Smyths, Amazon, Game and more

-Update: The Xbox series X is in stock at Very.
-Read on for more details.

-The Xbox series X launched in 2020, but a pandemic-induced shortage of microchips coupled with bottlenecks in the supply chain have left Microsoft’s next-generation console out of stock for most of the year.
+The Xbox series X is more than a year old, but global supply chain issues triggered by a shortage of component parts has left Microsoft’s next-generation console out of stock consistently since launch.

-As last year drew to a close UK retailers released thousands of stockpiled consoles to meet consumer demand, with the likes of Very, Smyths Toys, Game, Argos, Asda and Amazon all selling the Xbox series X in droves.
-But January has been a far drier affair so far, with the console being sold out once again at most retailers.
+As last year drew to a close UK retailers released thousands of stockpiled consoles to meet consumer demand, with the likes of Very, Smyths Toys, Game, Argos, Asda and Amazon selling the Xbox series X in droves.
+But January has been a drier affair so far, with just a handful of retailers receiving additional stock.

 When it does appear, the Xbox series X sells out in minutes as customers snap up the available units as soon as they arrive.
 That’s why we launched our Xbox stock tracking liveblog, where we track every UK retailer at once to bring you live stock alerts as they happen.

-Note: Update: The Xbox series X is in stock for customers at EE.
-Read on for more details.